vana-com/vana-dlp-smart-contracts/README.md

 #### Important Considerations

-- The selection of top DLPs occurs at the start of each epoch, so staking positions at that time are crucial.
+- The selection of top DLPs occurs at the end of each epoch, so staking positions at that time are crucial.
 - Stakers should regularly check and claim their rewards to ensure they receive their share.
 - DLP owners should carefully consider their `stakersPercentage` to balance attracting stakers and maintaining profitability.
 - Data contributors should understand the specific reward mechanism of each DLP they contribute to.